Volkswagen Caddy: Rabbit Pickup

 The Caddy came to fruition when Volkswagen of America was experimenting with Golf derivatives, developing an estate and a pickup truck with a 1.83 m bed.
 VW of America's engineering team was led by Duane Miller, who acknowledged the initial design was completed in partnership with Sheller Globe.

 Volkswagen of America was interested in the pickup, and Volkswagen released the Volkswagen Rabbit Pickup in North America, produced at the Volkswagen Westmoreland Assembly Plant in Pennsylvania from 1978 to 1984.
 Trim levels such as LX and Sportruck were available.

 In North America, the Rabbit Pickup was equipped with one of two engines: originally a 1.6-litre petrol engine, joined by a 1.5-litre diesel for 1980.
 These were soon replaced by a 1.6 diesel with 52 hp or a 1.7 petrol engine with 78 hp.
 One unique feature of the diesel was that it came with a five-speed gearbox, with the fifth gear, carrying a 0.76:1 ratio, labeled as E for "Economy".
 Fuel consumption was rated at 23 / 32 mpgUS on the EPA city/highway cycles for the petrol engine with the four-speed manual and a corresponding 41 / 54 mpgUS for the five-speed diesel.
 Observed fuel consumption for the diesel with no load and driven at a steady 35 mph in fifth gear was 57.6 mpgUS, dropping to 38.9 mpgUS at 55 mph.
 The maximum interior width of the bed was 64.4 in and the rated payload was 1100 lb.
 In Canada and many other markets outside of the United States, a turbodiesel version was also available.

-The first cars under the name Rabbit Pickup were sold in the United States in late 1979 for the 1980 model year, delayed from a planned spring 1979 rollout.
+The first cars under the name Rabbit Pickup were sold in the United States in late 1979 for the 1980 model year, delayed from a planned early 1979 rollout.
 It was not sold as the Caddy until three years later, when the model was introduced to Europe as the Caddy.
 Cosmetically, the North American Rabbit Pickup had rectangular headlamps, while the rest of the world received round headlamps.

 The Volkswagen Rabbit Pickup competed with compact pickups, such as the Ford Courier, Datsun Truck, Toyota Hilux, Dodge Rampage and Subaru BRAT.